 By Film Noir Blonde and Mike Wilmington

-The Noir File is FNB’s guide to classic film noir, neo-noir and pre-noir from the schedule of Turner Classic Movies (TCM), which broadcasts them uncut and uninterrupted.
+The Film Noir File is FNB’s guide to classic film noir, neo-noir and pre-noir on Turner Classic Movies (TCM).
+All movies below are from the schedule of TCM, which broadcasts them uncut and uninterrupted.
 The times are Eastern Standard and (Pacific Standard).